Bat and stargazing walk: a nocturnal nature experience

 We’re one of the few places in the UK and Europe where the Greater Horseshoe Bat can be found.

 You’ll find out more about these endangered mammals, you’ll try bat detecting and hopefully you’ll witness these elusive mammals in Sharpham’s grounds.

 This packed event also includes – clouds permitting! – a tour of the night-sky, thanks to Dartmoor Skies

 Using their telescope, weather permitting, you’ll see celestial objects including stars, planets, galaxies and nebulae!

-This event has been supported by the National Lottery Heritage Fund.
+This event is part of our Wild for People rewilding project that has been supported by the National Lottery Heritage Fund.

 This event is for you if you are:

 - Adults and children of any age and experience looking to discover more about nocturnal wildlife, the night sky and space

 - Interested in learning more about the natural world